jay214421343/svenBot/README.md

 ## Acknowledged issues and bugs that I'm currently working on
 - [x] Volume control and adding a volume value limitation
+- [x] Being able to skip a song using !skip
 - [ ] Being able to queue properly with !play (replacing !queue)
 - [ ] Bot to leave voice channel if nothing is playing
 - [ ] Extract video information when using search string and not URL